Tuesday, January 14, 2025

 And with that, guys, we come to the close of another Reaction & Review.
 Until next time, ladies and gentlemen, take care, and I will see you all later.
 Peace.

 Welcome, ladies and gentlemen, to an all new Reaction & Review.
-Tonight, guys, we're continuing the "Phantasm" series by taking a look at the fourth entry that came out in 1998.
-That movie is "Phantasm IV: Oblivion".
+Tonight, guys, I'm gonna be covering a horror comedy from 2009.
+That movie is "Dead Snow".

-So with all this in mind, I'm hoping for this one to be really good.
-And the only way I am gonna find out if this thing is any good at all, is if I shut up and I push play, and I'm gonna do that right now.
-So, without further ado, it's time to kick back, relax, and check out "Phantasm IV: Oblivion".
+So, I'm hoping for this thing to be as great as from what I've heard about it.
+Of course, I have been proven wrong before from people who say that a movie's great, and when I eventually watched this supposed great movie...it really wasn't that great.
+But still, I am holding out hopes for this one on being great.
+And the only way I'm gonna find out if it is great at all, is if I shut up and I push play, and I'm gonna do that right now.
+So, without further ado, it's time to kick back, relax, and check out "Dead Snow".

 8 minutes later